Call Us @ (617) 357-5255

 Contact Us

-We customize and plan our living walls and interior planting designs to fit your unique space and tastes.
-That’s how we’ve built a reputation of unparalleled style and elegance for both corporate plantscaping and residential community projects.
-In addition, we’ve received several environmental design awards and have appeared in several publications.
-You can find us in Architectural Digest, House and Garden, Horticulture, and Interiorscape.
+We customize and plan our exterior landscape designs to fit your unique space and tastes.
+That’s how we’ve built a reputation of unparalleled style and elegance for corporate plantscaping and rooftop gardens.

 • Facebook